Royal Caribbean Cruises (NYSE:RCL) Updates Q3 2022 Earnings Guidance

-A number of brokerages have commented on RCL.
-Susquehanna lowered their price target on Royal Caribbean Cruises from $70.00 to $50.00 in a research report on Friday.
-Barclays started coverage on Royal Caribbean Cruises in a research report on Tuesday, June 28th.
-They set an overweight rating and a $56.00 price target for the company.
-Susquehanna Bancshares reduced their price objective on Royal Caribbean Cruises from $70.00 to $50.00 in a research note on Friday.
-Truist Financial reduced their price objective on Royal Caribbean Cruises from $70.00 to $65.00 and set a hold rating for the company in a research note on Thursday, May 19th.
-Finally, Wells Fargo & Company reduced their price objective on Royal Caribbean Cruises from $81.00 to $58.00 in a research note on Friday.
-Two research analysts have rated the stock with a sell rating, three have assigned a hold rating and six have assigned a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of Hold and an average price target of $67.00.
+Several brokerages have commented on RCL.
+Deutsche Bank Aktiengesellschaft cut their price target on shares of Royal Caribbean Cruises from $50.00 to $48.00 in a research report on Friday, July 29th.
+Susquehanna lowered their price objective on shares of Royal Caribbean Cruises from $70.00 to $50.00 in a research note on Friday, July 29th.
+Morgan Stanley lowered their price objective on shares of Royal Caribbean Cruises from $54.00 to $40.00 and set an underweight rating on the stock in a research note on Friday, July 29th.
+Wells Fargo & Company lowered their price objective on shares of Royal Caribbean Cruises from $81.00 to $58.00 in a research note on Friday, July 29th.
+Finally, Barclays began coverage on shares of Royal Caribbean Cruises in a research note on Tuesday, June 28th.
+They set an overweight rating and a $56.00 price objective on the stock.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Royal Caribbean Cruises has a consensus rating of Hold and an average price target of $67.00.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Zions Bancorporation N.A. increased its stake in Royal Caribbean Cruises by 63.1% during the 1st quarter.
-Zions Bancorporation N.A. now owns 742 shares of the company’s stock worth $62,000 after buying an additional 287 shares in the last quarter.
-Ancora Advisors LLC increased its stake in Royal Caribbean Cruises by 17.4% during the 1st quarter.
-Ancora Advisors LLC now owns 1,350 shares of the company’s stock worth $116,000 after buying an additional 200 shares in the last quarter.
-Global Wealth Management Investment Advisory Inc. increased its stake in Royal Caribbean Cruises by 16.2% during the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 1,495 shares of the company’s stock worth $125,000 after buying an additional 208 shares in the last quarter.
-Brighton Jones LLC purchased a new stake in Royal Caribbean Cruises during the 1st quarter worth approximately $200,000.
-Finally, International Assets Investment Management LLC purchased a new stake in Royal Caribbean Cruises during the 1st quarter worth approximately $245,000.
-Hedge funds and other institutional investors own 73.74% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the company.
+Vanguard Group Inc. lifted its stake in Royal Caribbean Cruises by 1.4% in the 1st quarter.
+Vanguard Group Inc. now owns 23,355,449 shares of the company’s stock valued at $1,956,721,000 after purchasing an additional 314,385 shares during the last quarter.
+Capital World Investors increased its position in Royal Caribbean Cruises by 1,314.9% in the 1st quarter.
+Capital World Investors now owns 2,759,035 shares of the company’s stock valued at $231,152,000 after acquiring an additional 2,564,035 shares during the period.
+Charles Schwab Investment Management Inc. increased its position in Royal Caribbean Cruises by 3.2% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 1,184,684 shares of the company’s stock valued at $99,253,000 after acquiring an additional 37,126 shares during the period.
+Ariel Investments LLC increased its position in Royal Caribbean Cruises by 56.0% in the 1st quarter.
+Ariel Investments LLC now owns 1,022,510 shares of the company’s stock valued at $85,666,000 after acquiring an additional 367,253 shares during the period.
+Finally, Capital Group Private Client Services Inc. increased its position in Royal Caribbean Cruises by 3.4% in the 1st quarter.
+Capital Group Private Client Services Inc. now owns 720,898 shares of the company’s stock valued at $60,397,000 after acquiring an additional 23,709 shares during the period.
+Institutional investors own 73.74% of the company’s stock.

 Royal Caribbean Cruises Company Profile